• Skip to primary navigation

 • Ketchup, your choice toppings, cheese.

-• Some oil to grease the backing sheets.
+• Some oil to grease the baking sheets.

 Instructions